Darren Stewart: Middleweight

-Stewart rematched Eryk Anders on June 12, 2021 at UFC 263.
+Stewart rematched Eryk Anders on 12 June 2021 at UFC 263.
 He lost the fight via unanimous decision.

-Stewart faced Dustin Jacoby on August 28, 2021 at UFC on ESPN 30.
+Stewart faced Dustin Jacoby on 28 August 2021 at UFC on ESPN 30.
 He lost the fight via TKO in round one.

-On August 31, 2021, it was announced that Stewart was released by UFC.
+On 31 August 2021, it was announced that Stewart was released by UFC.

-Post UFC
+Return to Cage Warriors

-Stewart faced Mick Stanton at Cage Warriors 141 on July 22, 2022.
+Stewart faced Mick Stanton at Cage Warriors 141 on 22 July 2022.
 He lost the bout via unanimous decision.

-Reis faced Guilherme Cadena on December 31, 2022 at Cage Warriors 148, winning the bout via TKO stoppage in the first round due to elbows and punches on the ground.
+Stewart faced Guilherme Cadena on 31 December 2022 at Cage Warriors 148, winning the bout via TKO stoppage in the first round due to elbows and punches on the ground.

+Stewart returned to Cage Warriors on 6 May 2023 at Cage Warriors 154, taking on Leon Aliu and winning the bout via unanimous decision.

+Stewart faced Matthew Bonner on 1 July 2023 at Cage Warriors 156, winning the bout via unanimous decision.

+Stewart faced Antonio Zovak on 25 November 2023 at Cage Warriors 164, winning the bout via first round TKO stoppage.

+On 30 March 2024, Stewart faced Carlos Pereira in a 195 lb bout at Cage Warriors 169, losing the bout via TKO stoppage in the second round.

+On 27 August 2024, Stewart announced his retirement from MMA citing financial difficulties as the primary reason.

+Boxing career

+On 15 February 2025, Stewart was announced to make his professional boxing debut against Darren Till on the undercard of Misfits 21 – Unfinished Business on 29 March at the Manchester Arena in Manchester, England.
+However, on 21 March the event was postponed due to the headline fighter KSI falling ill.
+On 17 April, the bout was rescheduled for 16 May at the Vaillant Live in Derby, becoming the new headliner for Misfits 21 – Blinders & Brawls.
+Stewart lost to Till via unanimous decision.

 Personal life

 Stewart's moniker "The Dentist" refers to his opponents, whereby "He (his opponent) is just another patient who's gonna get drilled".

 Stewart is an avid dancer and was a student of contemporary dance, ballet and street dance for GCSE.
 He was also a salsa dancing champion.

 Stewart lives in Barking, London with his fiancée Katherine, an Ecuadorian, and his sons Marlon and Tyler.